Digital Nomad Life in Panama

 When we asked expats and global nomads about the quality of medical care in Panama, they replied:

 "See Dr. Levy, even if you have no insurance his office visits are only $15 and he is a very nice Dr who will send you to the appropriate specialists.
 Also there are a number of alternative doctor's locally who are not expensive either and are very effective if you are into that type of medicine.
 I have not renewed any medications since I arrived so I do not know about prescription drugs yet.
 But in terms of just seeing someone because you are not feeling well, Dr. Levy seems to be the place to go.
-And his fee is such it does not even make sense to claim insurance for the visit," explained one digital nomad living in Coronado, Panama.
+And his fee is such it does not even make sense to claim insurance for the visit," explained one expat living in Coronado, Panama.

 What are the pros and cons of living in Panama?

 "Traffic is bumper to bumper during rush hours, stop signs are useless since they don't stop and just slow down.....if you're lucky!
 If you drive on the highway from Panama City to Costa del Este, you feel like you are going thru a gigantic dumpster with so many garbage on the beaches. (refrigerators, tires, furnitures, etc, etc).
 Rivers connected to the Pacific ocean in Panana City on Balboa Street and in Coste del Este smell terrible (pee) and you can see garbage floating from these rivers to the Pacific ocean in low tide then back on the beaches (if you can call beaches) on high tide.
 I asked many questions about this situation as if it was a complete lack of education or lack of interest from the Panamians.
 Panama is carbon negative for the air so air is pure but the garbage and smell when you cross these rivers are terrible.
-Walking on the boardwalk of Balboa street crossing a river, you need to pinch or cover your nose, same by crossing a river in Costa del Este and any rivers," commented a person living in Panama City, Panama.
+Walking on the boardwalk of Balboa street crossing a river, you need to pinch or cover your nose, same by crossing a river in Costa del Este and any rivers," said one digital nomad in Panama City.

 "I love he town I live in.
 It's small but in close proximity to neighboring towns with many dining and shopping options.
 We are very happy with where we live.
 There is a good doctor in our neighboring town that speaks English and has specialists come into his office for easy access to people in our area.
 For more specialized medical procedures, Panama City has many private hospitals with excellent reputations and specialists in every field.
 We are about an hour from Panama City so access is not very difficult.
 I do have minor concerns about what would happen if I had a major medical emergency (heart attack, stroke) but I don't worry about it.
 Our philosophy is to deal with things as they arise.
-Maybe not the best approach, but our approach," explained one digital nomad living in Nueva Gorgona, Panama.
+Maybe not the best approach, but our approach," commented a person living in Nueva Gorgona, Panama.

 About the Author